lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab11.md

 ## Outside resources

-On this assignment, you may not use the the internet or generative AI such as ChatGPT to solicit solutions to the programming part of the assignment.
+On this assignment, you may not use the internet or generative AI such as ChatGPT to solicit solutions to the programming part of the assignment.
 If you are having trouble writing your program, please go to lab (Fridays, 12-4 in Roberts 111) or post in Discord to